subsetpark/pantagruel/priv/a_full_specification.md

 ## Program output

-The `pantagruel` interpreter will evaluate a Pantagruel program, checking that symbols have been defined according to the rules described here, and then print out, section by section, the contents of its binding scope along with a formatted version of the section.
+The `pantagruel` interpreter will evaluate a Pantagruel program, checking that symbols have been defined according to the rules described here, and then print out a formatted version of the section.

 When the above program is put into a text file called *binding.pant*, and we run `pantagruel binding.pant`, this is what's output:

 -----

-eval |p:Program| ∷ 𝔹
+eval «p:Program» ∷ 𝔹 \
 "Section" ⇒ Program

 > A section head must have at least one statement; a section body can be empty.

-section |head, body:Head, Body ⸳ # head > 0| ⇒ Section
+section «head, body:Head, Body ⸳ # head > 0» ⇒ Section \
-"Comment, Declaration, Alias" ⇒ Head
+"Comment, Declaration, Alias" ⇒ Head \
-"Comment, Expression" ⇒ Body
+"Comment, Expression" ⇒ Body \
-"𝕊" ⇒ Comment, Declaration, Alias, Expression eval p ← ∀ sect ∈ p ⸳ (is-bound? sect)
+"𝕊" ⇒ Comment, Declaration, Alias, Expression \
+eval p ← ∀ sect ∈ p ⸳ (is-bound? sect)

 ***

-is-bound? |sect:Section| ∷ 𝔹
+is-bound? «sect:Section» ∷ 𝔹

 > All variables referred to in a section head must be defined by the
 > end of that section head.
 All the variables in a section body, however,